Cranberry

 What Have We Learned?

-- In general, studies in people who are at increased risk for UTIs or those who have had recurrent UTIs show that cranberry products decrease the risk of UTIs by about one-third.
-However, there’s still some uncertainty about the effectiveness of cranberry because some of the research has not been of high quality.
-Also, studies in certain populations at increased risk of UTIs, such as elderly people in long-term care and pregnant women, have had inconsistent results, and studies in other high-risk populations, such as women undergoing gynecological surgeries or people with multiple sclerosis, have not found cranberry to be beneficial.
+- Studies in certain populations at increased risk for UTIs, such as elderly people in long-term care and pregnant women, have had inconsistent results.
+Studies in other high-risk populations, such as women undergoing gynecological surgeries or people with multiple sclerosis, have not found cranberry to be beneficial in reducing the risk for UTIs.

-- In 2020, the U.S. Food and Drug Administration announced that it would permit manufacturers to claim on product labels that there is “limited” evidence that daily consumption of specified amounts of cranberry dietary supplements may reduce the risk of recurrent UTI in healthy women who have had a UTI.
+- Starting in 2020, the U.S. Food and Drug Administration has allowed manufacturers to claim on product labels that there is “limited” evidence that daily consumption of specified amounts of cranberry dietary supplements may reduce the risk of recurrent UTIs in healthy women.
 A similar claim may be made for cranberry juice beverages, but the evidence must be described as “limited and inconsistent.”

 What Do We Know About Safety?

-- Cranberry products are generally thought to be safe.
-However, if consumed in very large amounts, they can cause stomach upset and diarrhea, particularly in young children.
+- Cranberry taken orally (by mouth) is generally thought to be safe.
+However, if consumed in very large amounts, cranberry can cause stomach upset and diarrhea, particularly in young children.

 - People who think they have a UTI should see a health care provider for diagnosis and treatment.
-Don’t use cranberry products in place of proven treatment for a UTI.
+Don’t use cranberry products instead of a proven treatment for a UTI.

 Keep in Mind